jungcave/Nym-Toolkit/readme.md

 Nym Toolkit is collection of tools for 3d-artists that adds varios essential functions to Blender.

-Nym Toolkit consists of my brushpack, Nym Keyconfig and SugarKit addon.
+Nym Toolkit consists of my assetpack (with brushes, node groups, etc), Nym Keyconfig and SugarKit addon.
 It also contains some operators based on free open sourced ones - they are dedicated for personal use and all links to original sources are present in TrdPartyBased.py.

 ## SugarKit